Yearly Breach Notification Deadline Approaching

 Each year healthcare organizations must report breaches affecting less than 500 patients to the Department of Health and Human Services (HHS) within 60 days from the end of the calendar year in which the breach occurred.
-This means that smaller scale breaches that occurred in 2020 must be reported by March 1, 2021 to the HHS.
-To provide healthcare organizations guidance on how to comply with the HIPAA Breach Notification Rule, the 2021 breach notification deadline is discussed below.
+This means that smaller scale breaches that occurred in any given year must be reported by March 1 the following year to the HHS.
+To provide healthcare organizations guidance on how to comply with the HIPAA Breach Notification Rule, and the breach notification deadline are discussed below.

 What Is Considered a Breach Under HIPAA?